mohuk/pages-blog/_posts/2022-12-25-building-a-notification-system-over-a-webapp.md

 It makes no sense to spend money on a feature the school engineering team should have provided out of the box.
 Free tier limits for AWS Lambda, SNS and CloudWatch are very gracious for a use case like this.
 The only challenge for me was the SMS which are never free.
 AWS SNS sandbox provides upto 10 numbers on which SMS-es can be sent without incurring any cost.
 This was more than enough for me.
 I added a couple of phone numbers and started receiving SMS-es at no-cost.

 #### Final outlook:
-CloudWatch events make the Lambda run every few hours (just like a cron) to check for updates and notifies me and my wife via an SMS.
-This is definitely helping us stay up to date on the school conversations.
+The notification system is definitely helping us stay on top of the school events.
+A similar notification system can be build upon practically any web application provided you stay within their server constraints.

 The code can be found [here](https://github.com/mohuk/fps-connect-notifications).
 One fine day, I will move this to AWS CDK.